5cXutt/Win11-Booster/README.md

 ### Step 2: Download the script and execute .bat on Admin

-Download the [latest release](https://github.com/Scuttlang/Win11-Booster/releases/latest) and extract the contents.
+Download the [project] (https://github.com/Scuttlang/Win11-Booster/releases/latest) and extract the contents.

 ## Description